IIIF/api/source/api/image/3.0/index.md

 The syntax for the response is [JSON-LD][org-w3c-json-ld].
 If the server receives a request with an `Accept` header, it _SHOULD_ respond following the rules of [content negotiation][org-rfc-7231-conneg].
 Note that content types provided in the `Accept` header of the request _MAY_ include parameters, for example `profile` or `charset`.

-If the request does not include an `Accept` header, the HTTP `Content-Type` header of the response _SHOULD_ have the value `application/ld+json` with the `profile` parameter given as the context document: `http://iiif.io/api/image/3/context.json`.
+If the request does not include an `Accept` header, the HTTP `Content-Type` header of the response _SHOULD_ have the value `application/ld+json` (JSON-LD) with the `profile` parameter given as the context document: `http://iiif.io/api/image/3/context.json`.

 ``` none
 Content-Type: application/ld+json;profile="http://iiif.io/api/image/3/context.json"